cys2110/TennisHistory/README.md

 # TennisHistory

 This is a project in progress.
 The main branch is the current version built:

-- Sequelize
-- Node
-- Express
+- neo4j GraphQL
 - Vue
 - Vuetify
 - Tailwind
 - TypeScript

-There are two branches.
+There are three branches.
 The first, named 'django', is an earlier version of the project built with Django and Vue.
+The second, named 'sequelize', is the following version built with Sequelize, Node, Express and Vue.

 Upcoming improvements:
-- GraphQL

 - Round robin tournaments
 - Team tournaments
 - Davis Cup tournaments